tresoldi/malign/README.rst

 Version 0.1: - First release for internal announcement, testing, and community outreach

+Version 0.2: - Major revision with asymmetric Needleman-Wunsch and Yen’s ``k``-shortest path implementation. - Added scoring matrix object - Sort alignments in consistent and reproducible ways, even when the alignment score is the same

 Roadmap
 -------

-Version 0.2: - Setup readthedocs - Sort in consistent and reproducible way all alignments, even when the score is the same - Deal with conflicting package versions due to ``lingpy``, or write new NW implementation - Implement single-pass function with defaults, with scorer, graph, destnation, etc.
+Version 0.3: - Complete documentation and setup ``readthedocs`` - Add new inference method to sparse matrices using impurity/entropy - Describe matrix filling methods in more detail - Consider implementation of UPGMA and NJ multiple alignment - Add function/method to visualize the graphs used for the ``yenksp`` methods - Implement blocks and local search in ``anw`` and ``yenksp``, with different starting/ending positions - Implement memoization where possible - Consider expanding dumb_malign by adding random gaps (``pad_align``), as an additional baseline method - Allow ``anw`` to work within a threshold percentage of the best score - Implement a method combining the results of the different algorithms - Add methods and demonstration for matrix optimization

 Community guidelines
 --------------------